guettli/golang-and-vscode/README.md

 go to beginning of a function: click on last element in breadcrumb-bar, then ENTER.
 Or use `ctrl-shift-.
 ENTER` to open breadcrumb bar.

+# Navigation

+Jump from method to corresponding interface which defines the methos signature: ctrl-shift-p "Find All Implementations", then F4 (jump to first match of the search result).
+Related: https://github.com/golang/vscode-go/discussions/1735

 # Plugins

 Go